samzilverberg/cordova-mixpanel-plugin/README.md

       mixpanel.people.setPushId(data.registrationId, function onSuccess(){}, function onFail(){});
     });
   ```
+- initPushHandling(onSuccess, onFail) -- Android Only
+  - **NOTE:** Only use this if you are not using another third party plugin (such as [PhoneGap Push Plugin](https://github.com/phonegap/phonegap-plugin-push)).
+This will create the GCM receiver for you and your push notifications will be fully handled within Mixpanel.
+For more information on this, take a look [here](https://developer.mixpanel.com/docs/android-push-notifications#section-setting-up-your-app-to-receive-messages).
 - set(peopleProperties, onSuccess, onFail)
 - setOnce(peopleProperties, onSuccess, onFail)
 - trackCharge(amount, chargeProperties, onSuccess, onFail)